kristianHoden/smartPARE/README.md

 #devtools::install_github('kristianHoden/smartPARE')
 #library(smartPare)

+#Some example images are attached in the subdirs of example/train, so you can se how the hierarchy of folders need to be setup to train a model, if you want to train your own.

+#Our final model is found in data/model.

 #If you have any questions or encounter any code related problems, don't hesitate to ask or inform.

 # Preparation of cleavage windows